Frequently Asked Questions

 Why is the program 5 days a week?

 Five-day programs create consistency that is important to young children.
 The primary goal of Montessori is to create a culture of order, empowerment, and consistency.
-By following these guidelines it is essential for a program to run five days per week.
+By following these guidelines it is a priority for the program to run five days per week.
+We can make exceptions if there are financial or time constraints on an individual case basis and when there is availability.

 Why is Montessori so expensive?